 The rocks in the Virtual Microscope are presented as a series of collections to make them easy to browse.
 Our biggest collection is called the UKVM and consists of over 100 rocks from the United Kingdom, digitised as an open educational resource with JISC funding.

 The Collections are the core of the Virtual Microscope project: each one a unique, open educational resource created by the Open University in collaboration with one or more partners.
 Every collection gives you access to virtual thin sections – and in some cases virtual hand specimens as well – of a range of samples for you to study as if using a specialist petrological microscope.
 You can observe the properties, size, shape, proportion and colour of minerals in the sample, as well as textures and microstructures, piecing together clues to the rock’s history – or just marveling at the interplay of colours and patterns.

-You will ﬁnd all the collections here on the collections page.
-But you can also search through all the available rocks (whatever the collection) based on their age 'in time', their location 'in place' or by using the search feature we call 'in focus'.
+You will ﬁnd all the collections on this page but you can also search through available samples (whatever their collection) by using the search feature in the explore section.